 Mazda’s roots trace back to 1920s Japan, to the cork and machine tools manufacturer Toyo Cork Kogyo Corporation.
 In 1931, the cork manufacturer evolved to sell three-wheel pickup trucks and small vehicles for the Japanese market, setting the foundation for the Mazda brand we know today.

-Mazda proudly exports products to 151 countries around the globe, and cumulative domestic production for worldwide sales has surpassed 40 million units.
-Exports to the U.S. date back to 1970, and Mazda has over a quarter century of history exporting to Europe.
-Mazda carries the unique distinction as the only automaker featuring three types of engines: conventional gasoline, diesel, and rotary.
+Globally, Mazda now exports products to 151 countries and has cumulatively produced more than 40 million vehicles.
+Mazda carries the unique distinction as the only automaker featuring three types of engines: conventional gasoline, diesel and rotary.
+Learn more.

 Founded in 1968, Mazda Canada has been bringing the joy of ‘Zoom-Zoom’ to Canadian drivers for nearly five decades.
 Mazda Canada is responsible for the sales and marketing, customer service and parts support of Mazda vehicles in Canada.
 Headquartered in Richmond Hill, Ontario, Mazda Canada has a nationwide network of 165 dealerships.

 Mazda has a history of pioneering ground-breaking, fun-to-drive vehicles and technologies.
 This spirit of ingenuity is backed by industry recognition, such as every 2017 Mazda model receiving IIHS’ “Top Safety Pick+” designation, and being named by the EPA as the most fuel-efficient mainstream automotive manufacturer in the industry, without offering a hybrid or electric vehicle.
 On top of award-winning technologies, Mazda Canada also supports its vehicles with a one-of-a-kind Unlimited Mileage Warranty, standard on all new models in Canada.
 Learn more.